 You’ll also notice that there are small painting-like fixtures on the walls beside the exhibit, which you can interact with to get a truly immersive experience.
 Most of these fixtures contain dialogue from the films, and you can relive watching those moments by interacting with the wheels and buttons.
 Be sure to look out for these exhibits as they will be spread out throughout the museum.

 As you venture further up, you’ll enter a room simulating the interiors of Howl’s castle residence.
-You’ll be able to see sculptures of iconic characters such as Sophie Hatter and Howl himself, along with realistic sets of their furniture, books and houseware laying around.
+You’ll be able to see sculptures of iconic characters such as Sophie Hatter and Howl himself, along with realistic sets of their furniture, books, and houseware lying around.
 Don’t forget to warm up your hands at Calcifer’s fire pit, which is by the way a great spot to take your IG pics.

 Next up, you’ll be entering a gallery with sets from the film, Castle in the Sky.
 The most eye-catching thing here would be a girl seemingly floating up in the air, and it’s actually depicting a moment where Sheeta fell from the sky.
 Go to her rescue by extending your hands out, you might just save a life today.

 Once you exit the tunnel, you’ll find yourself in Totoro’s Cave.
-Take a peek through one of the cave holes and you’ll see Totoro taking an afternoon nap, his belly moves too.
+Take a peek through one of the cave holes and you’ll see Totoro taking an afternoon nap – his belly moves too.

 On Level 3, you will immediately catch a glimpse of Nausicaä on her plane upon exiting the lift.
-Accompanied by grand Studio Ghibli music, you’ll be surrounded by two huge storyboards with information on 2 films, Nausicaä of the Valley of the Wind and The Boy and the Heron.
+Accompanied by grand Studio Ghibli music, you’ll be surrounded by two huge storyboards with information on 2 films: Nausicaä of the Valley of the Wind and The Boy and the Heron.

 Next, you’ll be seeing sets from the film, Porco Rosso.
 Set in the context of World War 1, you’ll see Porco seated comfortably with a book in his hand and his bright red plane parked beside this exhibit.